 - Quick to Make: Ready in less than 30 minutes.

-- Versatile: Works as a side dish, a base for stews, or even a main meal with a dollop of sour cream and cheese.
+- Versatile: Works as a side dish, a base for stews, like this authentic Hungarian goulash recipe, or even a main meal with a dollop of sour cream and cheese.

 - Nostalgic: Perfect for those who love traditional Romanian cuisine or want to try something new and comforting.